Skip to main content

 Ontario Tech University is committed to providing a safe environment for all children attending camps at the University.

-A camper photo will be requested at the time of registration for in-person and family camps only.
+A camper photo will be requested at the time of registration for in-person camps only.

 Please note: It is the responsibility of the camper's legal parent/guardian to upload a suitable photo, as per the photo requirements listed below.
 University staff will not review photos for quality assurance.
 Photos sent by email will not be accepted.